 Duration of Response (DoR)

-Time Frame: Up to 1 Year
+Time Frame: Up to approximately 1.5 years

 Disease Control Rate (DCR)

-Time Frame: Up to 1 Year
+Time Frame: Up to approximately 1.5 years

-Progression Free Survival (PFS) per ICR
+Progression Free Survival (PFS) Per ICR

-Time Frame: Up to 1 Year
+Time Frame: Up to approximately 1.5 years

 Overall Survival (OS)